UNICEF Breastfeeding Healthy Start

 Breast milk is safe, nutritious and accessible — the best form of nutrition for babies, especially for the first six months of life.
 But it's more than a meal.

-Breastfeeding can help newborns fight off infection; often called "baby's first vaccine", breastmilk also offers protection from many childhood illnesses.
+Breastfeeding can help newborns fight off infection; often called "baby's first vaccine", breastmilk also offers protection from many childhood illnesses and bolsters brain development.

 As mothers breastfeed, they share elements of their immune systems with their babies, leaving them less vulnerable to disease.
 Infants who breastfeed are less likely to develop allergies.
 In environments with poor sanitation and unsafe drinking water, breastfeeding also protects children from waterborne illness.